wayneheller/practicalmachinelearning/index.md

 **TO CLARIFY:  **
 At this point there are two training and two test data.frames build of of the pml-training.csv data set:
-+ measurementrows.training, measurementrows.testing contain all 19,600+ rows
+**measurementrows.training, measurementrows.testing** contain all 19,600+ rows
-+ aggregatedrowss.training, aggregatedrows.testing contain the median of all sensor measurements aggregated by num_window
+**aggregatedrowss.training, aggregatedrows.testing** contain the median of all sensor measurements aggregated by num_window

-** See section above for why I believe aggregating and partitioning on num_window is a valid approach **
+**See section above for why I believe aggregating and partitioning on num_window is a valid approach and Conclusion below where this approach dead ended.**

 ## MODEL CREATION AND SELECTION
 Approach: Build 6 models using Random Forest (rf), Gradient Boosting (gbm), and Classification Trees (rpart) and test with both datasets.
 For feature selection, after removing the summary columns, I chose to build the models off of the raw sensor data columns.